-Be sure you are using a variable step solver, and the maximum time step is something like 1e-5 (look under Simulation-> Configuration Parameters)
+Be sure you are using a variable step solver, and the maximum time step is something like 1e-5 (look under Simulation-> Configuration Parameters).
+Also, set the initial conditions on the integrators to just 0 (a scalar).

 Some useful Matlab commands are